 Essential: 12 credit points of Junior Chemistry and 6 credit points of Junior Mathematics are needed to enrol in Intermediate units of study in Chemistry.

 Recommended: 12 credit points of CHEM1101/1901/1903 and CHEM1102/1902/1904 and 12 credit points of Junior Mathematics and 24 credit points from other areas of study selected in consultation with an adviser.

 For a major in Chemistry, the minimum requirement is 24 credit points from senior units of study listed in this subject area, which must include the associated laboratory units.

 The Chemistry Honours program gives students the opportunity to get involved in a research program in an area that is of interest to them.
 It provides training in research techniques and experience using modern research instrumentation.
 The Honours program adds a new dimension to the skills that the students have acquired during their undergraduate years and enhances their immediate employment prospects and, more significantly, their future career potential.
 All students with a sound record in Chemistry are encouraged to apply for entry to the Honours program.

-In the Honours year, each student undertakes a research project under the supervision of a member of staff, writes a thesis which explains the problem, outlines the research undertaken and the results obtained, and also attends advanced lecture courses and seminars.
+In the Honours year, each student undertakes a research project under the supervision of a member of staff, writes a thesis that explains the problem, outlines the research undertaken and the results obtained, and also attends advanced lecture courses and seminars.
 The introduction to research is a particularly valuable experience and an Honours degree is highly regarded by prospective employers.
 An Honours degree widens the range of employment possibilities and it may lead to the opportunity to proceed to a postgraduate degree (MSc or PhD), with financial support from an Australian Postgraduate Award (APA) or other postgraduate scholarship.

 Associate Professor Meredith Jordan